immersivecognition/uxf-tutorial/part-4/README.md

 ## Audio

 When we touch the Target, we will play a sound as positive feedback for the participant.
-The first step is to add an AudioSource component to the GameObject.
-We need an audio clip in our project- let's create a Sounds folder in our project and drag a sound in from a folder on our PC.
-I found and downloaded [this](https://opengameart.org/content/picked-coin-echo-2) 'ding' sound.
+We need an audio clip in our project - let's create a Sounds folder in our project and drag a sound in from a folder on our PC.
+I found and downloaded [this](https://opengameart.org/content/picked-coin-echo-2) 'ding!' sound.

 [![audio-clip](/uxf-tutorial/images/audio-clip.png)](/uxf-tutorial/images/audio-clip.png)